 If you’re opting for a custom eCommerce solution like WooCommerce, you will need to invest in your own hosting infrastructure from third-party vendors and hosting service providers.

 Each entails its own set of benefits and drawbacks.
 The pros of SaaS solution hosting is its feasibility.
-They eliminate the need of hiring a designated IT team, they are available to you for support and maintenance around the clock, and are overall more affordable.
+They eliminate the need to hire a designated IT team, are available to you for support and maintenance around the clock and are overall more affordable.

-The drawbacks of SaaS solution hosting is that you have to comply with their strict standards and policies, and you have less control over how you run and manage your store overall.
+The drawbacks of SaaS solution hosting are that you have to comply with their strict standards and policies, and you have less control over how you run and manage your store overall.

-For example, rather than having multiple sub-domains, each for a different language, SaaS solutions will often use a translator to simply translate the text on your site, and you’ll miss out the opportunity to give your customers a more personalized experience.
+For example, rather than having multiple sub-domains, each for a different language, SaaS solutions will often use a translator to translate the text on your site simply, and you’ll miss out on the opportunity to give your customers a more personalized experience.